RocketHTML/holberton-system_engineering-devops/0x11-what_happens_when_your_type_holbertonschool_com_in_your_browser_and_press_enter/README.md

 ## 5. Firewall
 A firewall is a set of instructions we give to our computers, so that they treat different requests differently.
 We want to control how different requests are handled.

-For example, if we only want secure https traffic on our website, then we'll instruct our proxy server respond to an http request by redirecting it into an https request.
+For example, if we only want secure https traffic on our website, then we'll instruct our proxy server to respond to an http request by redirecting it into an https request.

 Or if we want to ensure that our backend servers only respond to requests that have been channeled through the proxy, then we will instruct them to deny requests that come from any other ip address.
 Doing so will cause them to respond with a rejection message, rather than by fulfilling the request.